MOARdV/AvionicsSystems/README.md

 ## Short Intro

-MOARdV's Avionics Systems (MAS) is a replacement for RasterPropMonitor.
+MOARdV's Avionics Systems (MAS) is a successor to RasterPropMonitor.
-The goal is to provide a more powerful and more performant design without sacrificing features that are available in RPM.
+The goal is to provide a more powerful and more performant design without removing features that are available in RPM.

 **NOTE:** MAS is **not** a drop-in replacement for RasterPropMonitor.
 IVAs created for RasterPropMonitor must